Julian C. Josey Jr.: Career in cancer care

-Dr. Josey has academic appointments as a clinical professor of radiology at the Medical University of South Carolina in Charleston.
-He is professionally affiliated with the American Medical Association, South Carolina Medical Association, South Carolina Medical Radiological Society, South Carolina Oncology Society, American Association for Therapeutic Radiology and Oncology, American College of Radiology and the Radiological Society of South Carolina.
-He is the former president of the Spartanburg County Medical Society and former delegate of the South Carolina Medical Society.
+Dr. Josey had academic appointments as a clinical professor of radiology at the Medical University of South Carolina in Charleston.
+He was professionally affiliated with the American Medical Association, South Carolina Medical Association, South Carolina Medical Radiological Society, South Carolina Oncology Society, American Association for Therapeutic Radiology and Oncology, American College of Radiology and the Radiological Society of South Carolina.
+He was the former president of the Spartanburg County Medical Society and former delegate of the South Carolina Medical Society.

 On October 15, 2013, Dr. Josey was presented with the Order of Palmetto, the highest honor in South Carolina, by South Carolina House Representatives Rita Allison and Eddie Tallon on behalf of Governor Nikki Haley.
 The gardens at Gibbs Cancer Center–Pelham were dedicated in honor of Dr. Josey during the same ceremony.